mlnlbrt/dotfiles/manual-steps/PRE-install_packages/readme.txt

     b) Go to https://aur.archlinux.org/
     c) Find package, download snapshot and install it using "makepkg -sri"
     d) Repeat c) for each package in "aur.pkg.list"

-3. Install local AUR packages:
-    a) Go to "aur.local" directory
-    b) Run "makepkg -sri" in each directory